 Inspection of Corporate Records.
 Members of the general public have the right to inspect the public documents of Group available at the office of the Registrar of Companies and Group's registered office, both in Bermuda.
 These documents include the memorandum of association, which describes Group's permitted purposes and powers, any amendments to the memorandum of association and documents relating to any increase or reduction in Group's authorized share capital.
 Shareholders of Group have the additional right to inspect Group's bye-laws, minutes of general meetings of shareholders and audited financial statements that must be presented to the annual general meeting of shareholders.
 The register of shareholders of Group also is open to inspection by shareholders and to members of the public without charge.
 Group is required to maintain its share register at its registered office in Bermuda.
 Group also maintains a branch register in the offices of its transfer agent in the U.S., which is open for public inspection as required under the Companies Act.
 Group is required to keep at its registered office a register of its directors and officers that is open for inspection by members of the public without charge.
 However, Bermuda law does not provide a general right for shareholders to inspect or obtain copies of any other corporate records.
-Under Delaware law, any shareholder may inspect or obtain copies of a corporation's shareholder.
+Under Delaware law, any shareholder may inspect or obtain copies of a corporation's shareholder list and its other books and records for any purpose reasonably related to that person's interest as a shareholder.